mieweb/docs/content/functions/reports/documents-report-super-document-type-search.md

 source: 'https://drive.google.com/open?id=1KfyrlzPYLJ6uPSz-YQlVG15nEQyn6URH5izKL20GRJ0'
 wikigdrive: 'v2.15.30'
 ---
 You must have security role access to the Reports module/tab.
 This setting is in the Security Role Editor and is in {{% system-name %}} controls called STATISTICS.
-Set to Yes or No. This allows users within a role to access the entire Reports left-side bar tab (except Tran Stats tab).
-Also allows users within a role to access the Statistics tab in Control.
+Set to Yes or No. This allows users within a role to access the entire Reports tab.

+## Documents Report / Super Document Type Search

 Use this report if you wish to locate a specific document with some information you have, or wish to locate specific documents in general, etc.

 Click *Reports* tab on the left side-bar menu.

-Click *Document Reports* tab from the top tab menu.
+Click the Visits tab from the top tab menu and select the *Document Report*.

 You do not have to fill out every single field.
 These fields are different ways to find a document and each field gets more specific and narrows your search down.